jensen/instadraw/README.md

 We want to store the data for the image as a `png` file.
 When we store objects using the Supabase API we can send them as an `ArrayBuffer`.

-With PixiJS there is an included plugin can convert the rendered layers to a `base64` encoded image.
+With PixiJS there is an included plugin that can convert the rendered layers to a `base64` encoded image.
 Decoding this image to an `ArrayBuffer` allows us to match the type of `data` that supabase expects.

 ```javascript
 return decode(